-The most likely time for uterine cancer to occur is after menopause.
-The most common symptom is abnormal vaginal bleeding, ranging from a watery and blood-streaked flow to a flow that contains more blood.
+The most common symptom of endometrial cancer is abnormal vaginal bleeding, ranging from a watery and blood-streaked flow to a flow that contains more blood.
 Vaginal bleeding during or after menopause is often a sign of a problem.

 - Difficulty or pain when urinating